jfodera/Weather-Music/lab5/README.md

                   exit();
                }
             ?>
       at the top of files that should not be able to be acsess unless you are a user thats been authenticated by the IAM.
+Main edit was to file: https://github.com/RPI-ITWS/ITWS-2110-F24-foderj/blob/main/lab3/resources/weathMus.php as that was my "protected page" so to speak.
 For example, if someone had not created an account and verified their email, they would not be able to view: https://foderj.eastus.cloudapp.azure.com/ITWS-2110-F24-foderj/lab3/resources/weathMus.php .
 This fallows the governance policy mentioned on page 87 of the book stating "ensure that only authorized users have access to sensitive resouces and can perform actions within their remit.